 Nipple discharge refers to any fluid that seeps out of the nipple of the breast.

 If you're still having menstrual periods and your nipple discharge doesn't resolve on its own after your next menstrual cycle, make an appointment with your doctor to have it evaluated.
-However, if you're postmenopausal or if your nipple discharge is particularly bothersome, see your doctor right away.
+However, if you've completed menopause and you're experiencing a spontaneous nipple discharge that involves one breast and a single duct, see your doctor right away for further evaluation.

 - Non-cancerous breast conditions.
-American Cancer Society. http://www.cancer.org/acs/groups/cid/documents/webcontent/003180-pdf.pdf.
-Accessed Jan.
-13, 2011.
+American Cancer Society. http://www.cancer.org/healthy/findcancerearly/womenshealth/non-cancerousbreastconditions/non-cancerous-breast-conditions-intro.
+Accessed Oct.
+7, 2013.

-- Golshan M, et al. Nipple discharge. http://www.uptodate.com/home/index.html.
-Accessed Jan.
-13, 2011.
+- Golshan M, et al. Nipple discharge. http://www.uptodate.com/home.
+Accessed Oct.
+7, 2013.